aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 layout: post.njk
 ---

-Let's try to implement a non-trivial circuit in Racket using the techniques proposed in [the previous post](/2021/03/14/simulating-digital-circuits-in-racket/index.html).
+Let's try to simulate a non-trivial circuit in Racket using the techniques proposed in [the previous post](/2021/03/14/simulating-digital-circuits-in-racket/index.html).

 Virgule is a 32-bit RISC processor core that supports most of the